-7) Shopping in Morocco’s Wondrous Souks, when you visit Morocco :
+7) Shopping in Morocco’s Wondrous Souks, when you visit Morocco:

 Souks or traditional Moroccan markets are a traveler’s dream and a total draw-card for browsing the colourful stalls and searching out unusual Moroccan wares.
 Some towns operate their souks and markets on certain days, while in the major cities the Souks cum markets function each day.
 When you visit Morocco, you will capture the most exotic aromas, take in the most vivid colours and discover a multitude of goods such as brass ware, clothing, leather, jewellery, carpets, spices, musical instruments and a myriad of Moroccan souvenirs.
 Bargaining is a traditional part of Souk life.

-8) Delectable Moroccan cuisine to tantalise your appetite :
+8) Delectable Moroccan cuisine to tantalise your appetite:

 Meats are a common component of traditional Moroccan cuisine.
 Lamb, beef and chicken with coastal areas providing fish, are staple foods in Morocco.
 A wonderful array of vegetables with meats are traditionally cooked in a tajine.
-All meals are eaten with breads and you can indulge in delicious and rich cuisine when you visit Morocco.
+All meals are eaten with breads and one can indulge in delicious and rich cuisine when you visit Morocco.

 There are many other mouth watering Moroccan dishes to sample along with delicious pastries.
 Other famous Moroccan foods to taste are Couscous, Moroccan chicken, Bastilla, Rfissa, Harira, Mechoui, Bissara, zaalouk…etc.

-9) Scope of accomodation :
+9) Scope of accomodation:

 With traveler’s budgets in mind, Morocco offers a range of suitable accommodation, when you visit Morocco, from luxury hotels, Riads to basic camp sites, charges are appropriate to the level of accommodation chosen.
 Also self-catering apartments are available for rental in larger towns and cities.